Montana-Sosa/Udacity-Data-analysis-Nanodegree-Investigate-a-dataset-project/README.md

-# Udacity-Data-analysis-Nanodegree-Investigate-a-dataset-project
+# Udacity-Data-analysis-Nanodegree-Investigate-a-dataset-project/Movie data analysis
-First udacity project to investigate dataset, mini wrangling and derivation of insights
+Investigation of movie data using python libraries to derive insights